Application of an incremental parallel resistor is a very simple and low cost method of delivering variable phono stage resistive loading.

 It uses a pair of calibrated potentiometers in two ranges.

-I use this to adjust resistance “on the fly” and it helps me home in on the optimal loading fairly quickly.
+I use this to adjust resistance “on the fly” to quickly tune in the optimal loading.

 But this has its dangers.
 I did induce some hum with this unit and had to spend quite a bit of time getting the earthing sorted.